vsamy/pygen-converter-pid/share/readme.md

 In your .cpp boost binding file you need to `#include <pygen/converters.h>`.

-The simplest way to get the conversions is to call the function `pygen::convertEigen(Converters::All)`.
+The simplest way to get the conversions is to call the function `pygen::convert(Converters::All)`.
 This will generate all conversions from Eigen Matrix and Array to Numpy ndarray and generate all conversions from Numpy ndarray and python list to Eigen Matrix and Array.

 ## Why binding everything to Numpy ndarray
 I could have bind Eigen Array to Numpy ndarray and Eigen Matrix to Numpy Matrix.